 exchange knowledge and find new collaborations

-inspire and connect with other practitioners from different sectors who are working with culture and communities
+inspire and connect to others from different sectors, working with culture and communities

 Following the Idea Camp, the 50 Idea Makers are invited to submit a proposal for up to 10,000 Euros for their project.
 25 of these proposals are selected to receive Research & Development grants.

 The Idea Camp would not have been possible without our Connected Action for the Commons programme partners: